 We would happy to support your clinic in using these screening tools or temporarily deregistering your tablet during COVID-19.
 Please reach out to Melissa Lambing.

 ePrescribing enables primary care providers to send electronic prescriptions directly from their EMRs to the pharmacy of their patient’s choice.
 This means that patients don’t need to collect a paper prescription from their doctor’s office, and don’t need to bring it in to the pharmacy.
 If the pharmacy has a delivery service, the patient never needs to leave the house.

-The eHealth Centre of Excellence has partnered with Canada Health Infoway to deploy PrescribeIT® across the Waterloo Wellington region, supporting primary care providers with sign-up and integration of the service into their practice.
+The eHealth Centre of Excellence has partnered with Canada Health Infoway to deploy PrescribeIT® across the Ontario Health West region, supporting primary care providers with sign-up and integration of the service into their practice.

 Contact ePrescribing@ehealthce.ca to get started.

 We will continue to update this page as more resources are made available.

 If you have questions about any of the digital health tools mentioned here, please know that we are here to support you.

 Don’t hesitate to reach out at any time to email@example.com.